Having your baby in Luxembourg

 You will need to take your ID, your CNS card or other insurance documents (especially if you have additional cover for a private room), your blood group card and the name of your paediatrician.

-The obstetrician will check how dilated your cervix is and the baby’s position, and discuss with you if you might need a procedure like a caesarean or episiotomy.
+The OBGYN on duty will check how dilated your cervix is and the baby’s position, and discuss with you if you might need a procedure like a caesarean or episiotomy.

 Your baby will be checked within 48 hours of birth and you will be given a book for future check ups and vaccinations.
 You will have a medical check up 2 weeks after you gave birth.

 Baby vaccinations begin at 2 months with diphtheria, tetanus, whooping cough, HIB influenza, polio and hepatitis B. They continue at 3, 4, 12 and 13 months up to the child’s 5th birthday.
-You can find a calendar of vaccinations here.
+You can find a calendar of vaccinations for children through to adulthood here.

 Hospitals also provide help and support with breastfeeding and you can contact La Leche League for further assistance.